• Go to app

 By train

-To catch the train there, hop on the Yurikamome Line from Shinbashi Station (a quick five-minute ride on the Yamanote Line Local from Tokyo Station) and get off at Shin-Toyosu station.
+To catch the train there, hop on the Yurikamome Line from Shinbashi Station (a quick five-minute ride on the Yamanote Line Local from Tokyo Station) and get off at Shin-Toyosu Station.
 The trip should take around 30 minutes.

-You’ll want to make sure you have the right rail pass (the Suica IC card will work well for this) as well as a SIM card with some data on it so that you can freely hop from train to train and access Google Maps (you know, just in case).
+You'll want to make sure you have the right rail pass (the Suica IC card will work well for this).
+For seamless navigation, consider getting an eSIM card with data so that you can freely hop from train to train and access Google Maps (you know, just in case).

 By bus